 If you are applying to any PhD program (with the exception of Public Health Sciences), the MAT/MAEd in Education, or the MFA in Dance/Writing -

-If you are applying to Architecture, Law, Public Health Sciences, the MBA in Business Administration, the MSW in Social Work, Urban Design, or Visual Art -
+If you are applying to the MD program, Architecture, Law, Public Health Sciences, the MBA in Business Administration, the MSW in Social Work, Urban Design, or Visual Art -

 Once you have applied to one of the programs listed above, please fill out the online application for the Olin Fellowship.
-On the “Demographics” section of the application select that you are applying to an "internal fellowship program", and indicate whether your undergraduate degree comes/will come from a U.S. institution.
+On the “Demographics” section of the application under Enrollment, when asked what type of program you are applying to please select "Chancellor's and/or Spencer T. & Ann W. Olin Fellowship", and indicate whether your undergraduate degree comes/will come from a U.S. institution.
 When navigating the application in CollegeNET, select the program you applied to in the program selection section and check the box for the Spencer T. & Ann W. Olin Fellowship for Women in Graduate Study on the Program Related Questions page.